-The session is called “Tools and Tips: From accidental to efficient Data Warehouse developer” and it will be a journey through some of my “Oh wow!
-Why did I not know this yesterday!?” moments.
-(Some of them are also known as my “Ooops!” moments.)
-I will talk about a variety of topics, from basic keyboard shortcuts, to free tools and scripts, to how you can use Biml for SSIS development.
-There was a time when these things were completely unknown to me, and I hope that I can help other accidental Data Warehouse developers so they don’t have to spend years discovering these things one by one.
+I will present my Tools and Tips: From accidental to efficient Data Warehouse developer session.
+It’s a fast-paced walkthrough of things that make me more productive: from keyboard shortcuts, to tools and scripts, to how you can use Biml for SSIS development.
+There was a time when these things were completely unknown to me, and I hope that I can help other developers work even better.